smallsco/robosnake/README.md

 In the event that we're playing in an arena containing more than one enemy snake, the closest snake to the Robosnake will be chosen as the "enemy" for the purposes of algorithmic computation.

 In the event that we're playing in an empty arena, the Robosnake will choose *itself* as the "enemy".
 This will often lead to hilarity.

+A blog post that talks about the strategy in depth is coming soon.

 ## Configuration